794 Naval Air Squadron

-794 Naval Air Squadron (794 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN) which disbanded in March 1947.
-The squadron formed as an Air Target Towing Squadron, at HMS Heron, RNAS Yeovilton, during August 1940, although operated target tug aircraft out of the satellite, RNAS Haldon.
+794 Naval Air Squadron (794 NAS), also referred as 794 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN) which was last active between January 1945 and March 1947 as the School of Air Firing.
+The squadron had reformed at RNAS St Merryn and later in 1945 was tasked to support the newly formed Ground Attack School.
+It moved to RNAS Eglinton, during August, and at this point had three flights providing courses for aerial warfare, airstrike and aerial reconnaissance.

+The squadron initially formed as an Air Target Towing Squadron, at RNAS Yeovilton, Somerset, during August 1940, although operated target tug aircraft out of the satellite, RNAS Haldon.
 In April 1943 it provided a detachment at RAF Warmwell as an air firing unit and three months later the squadron relocated to RNAS Angle and became the Naval Air Firing Unit.
-Further moves followed in quick succession, to HMS Goldcrest, RNAS Dale, in September, HMS Dipper, RNAS Henstridge, in November and HMS Heron II, RNAS Charlton Horethorne in December and by which time the squadron was designated No. 1 Naval Air Firing Unit, but disbanded in June 1944.
-The squadron reformed at HMS Vulture, RNAS St Merryn, in January 1945, as the School of Air Firing and later in the year was tasked to support the newly formed Ground Attack School.
-It moved to HMS Gannet, RNAS Eglinton, during August, and at this point had three flights providing courses for aerial warfare, airstrike and aerial reconnaissance.
+Further moves followed in quick succession, to RNAS Dale, in September, RNAS Henstridge, in November and RNAS Charlton Horethorne, in December and by which time the squadron was designated No. 1 Naval Air Firing Unit, but disbanded in June 1944.